RoccoLuiz/roccoluiz.github.io/_posts/2020-04-15-sigmaalgebra.markdown

 ---

 Note that I said that \\( \sigma \\)-Algebras are used in measure theory.
-They are used to define something called Measurable Space.
+They are used to define something called Measurable Space (and many other things).

 So, the elements of a \\( \sigma \\)-Algebra are called Measurable Sets.
 If we now take an ordered pair (order is important): \\( (X, \Sigma) \\) where \\( X \\) is a set and \\( \Sigma \\) is a \\( \sigma \\)-Algebra over \\( X \\), we now have the thing known as a Measurable Space.